-Plurals of Acronyms and Abbreviations
+Plurals of Abbreviations

 - URL/URLs